 The Undisputed Truth: Pioneers of Psychedelic Soul

-The Undisputed Truth was an American vocal group that became a definitive act for the Motown label's psychedelic soul experiment in the early 1970s.
-Hailing from Detroit, Michigan, the group is best remembered for their chilling 1971 hit "Smiling Faces Sometimes," a song that became a counterculture anthem and a top-three success on the Billboard R&B chart.
+The Undisputed Truth was an American vocal group that became a definitive vehicle for producer Norman Whitfield's evolving psychedelic soul sound.
+Hailing from Detroit, Michigan, the group is best remembered for their 1971 hit "Smiling Faces Sometimes," which became a counterculture anthem and reached number three on the Billboard Hot 100.

 Early career